Outburn-IL/foob-docs/configuration.md

 This component is responsible for receiving and processing incoming data in HL7v2, CSV, and JSON formats.

 The component exposes a specific TCP port, which is specified in the settings of this component, and works as a HTTP/REST web service.
-The number of instances of components of the FumeBusinessService class can be any, but it is important that each component should listen a dedicated TCP port to avoid conflicts.
+The number of component instances of the FumeBusinessService class can be any, but it is important that each component should listen to a dedicated TCP port to avoid conflicts.
 Also, the TCP-port should not be blocked by a firewall.

 The component handles HTTP requests in which the Content-Type header contains one of the following values:

-* `x-application/hl7-v2+er7` - if a message in HL7v2 format should be processed
+* `x-application/hl7-v2+er7` - for processing messages in HL7v2 format
-* `application/json`, `text/json` - if a message in JSON format should be processed
+* `application/json`, `text/json` - for processing messages in JSON format
-* `text/csv` - if a message in CSV format should be handled
+* `text/csv` - for processing messages in CSV format

 If none of these values are provided, or if the value of `text/plain` is passed in the `Content-Type` HTTP header, the component will attempt to determine the actual data type of the incoming stream on its own.

-Text data is expected to be transmitted in the UTF-8 encoding by default, but you can specify a different encoding using the HTTP Content-Type header.
+By default, text data is expected to be transmitted in UTF-8 encoding, but you may specify a different encoding using the HTTP Content-Type header.

 **Example:**